cbroomhead/webscraping_wine_project/README.md

 Which wines are the best bang for the buck?
 When considering a cheaper wine, which region and appelation should I get?
 When considering a cheaper wine, which varietals should I consider?
+Is there a bias in the reviews for American wines since the reviewers are in the US?

 Deep dive into California wines:
 Which CA wines have the highest ratings?